Discontinuous past

 Discontinuous past is a category of past tense of verbs argued to exist in some languages which have a meaning roughly characterizable as "past and not present" or "past with no present relevance".
-The phrase "discontinuous past" was first used in English in 1969, though not in the same sense; its use in the sense described here dates to an article by the linguists Vladimir Plungian and Johan von der Auwera published in 2006.
+The phrase "discontinuous past" was first used in the sense described here in an article by the linguists Vladimir Plungian and Johan van der Auwera published in 2006.

+Plungian and van der Auwera distinguish two types of discontinuous past: imperfective and perfective.
+An imperfective discontinuous past is a tense like "he used to come" in English, which usually carries an implication that the activity was of limited duration.

+A perfective discontinuous past is a past tense where the result of the action, not the action itself, was of limited duration and no longer holds at the moment of speech.
+Thus in a language containing such a tense, the equivalent of "he came" would usually imply that the person has gone away again.
+Such tenses have also been labelled "anti-resultative" or tenses of "cancelled (or reversed) result".

+Similarly, a pluperfect tense such as "he had come" could either be a perfect in the past (implying that the man was still there), or a discontinuous past in the past (implying that the man had come earlier on but had now gone away again).
+In English the tense can have both meanings.

 Typology of discontinuous past markers

-Plungian and von der Auwera distinguish three possibilities of marking the discontinuous past in various languages:
+Plungian and van der Auwera distinguish three possibilities of marking the discontinuous past in various languages: